shanevanheerden/shanevanheerden.github.io/_posts/2018-09-25-an_overview_of_supervised_machine_learning.md

 {% include figure.html path="assets/img/blog/blog7.1.png" class="img-fluid rounded z-depth-1" zoomable=true %}

-This is the first post in a series of blog posts focusing on the some of the classic Machine Learning algorithms!
-In this post, we will give a brief overview of the exciting field of Machine Learning.
+This is the first post in a series of blog posts where I'll deep-dive into some of the classic Machine Learning algorithms that have paved the way for some of the more sophisticated techniques that are changing the world as we know it.
+In this blog post, I'll introduce the bread-and-butter machine learning paradigm, Supervised Learning, as well as come practical considerations that come with framing a problem as a supervised learning problem.
 Let's get started!

 ## 1. Introduction